zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

-To run this file you need jupyter notebook and db connect to mysql  that is runing in container .. in this  file i  did  stuff like tranformation and aggregations or manipulations based on the data  adn visualization.
+To run this file you need jupyter notebook and db connect to mysql  that is runing in container .. in this  file i  did  stuff like load  the data from results  tables and created  virualtazion of  data .
+.

 * Calculate total sales amount per customer.
 * Determine the average order quantity per product.